Guides

 {"time":"2023-02-24T09:27:51.747737319+01:00","level":"FATAL","msg":"Fatal level"}

 As mentioned earlier, both TextHandler and JSONHandler can be customized using the HandlerOptions type.
-You've already learned how to adjust the minimum level and modify attributes before they are logged.
-Another customization that can be accomplished through HandlerOptions is adding the source of the log message, if required:
+You've already seen how to adjust the minimum level and modify attributes before logging them.

 AddSource: true,